Minimax Hypothesis Testing for the Bradley-Terry-Luce Model: Numerical Simulations

 \subsection{Estimating the Threshold}

 In this section, we aim to select the critical threshold for our hypothesis testing problem for the BTL model.
-Recall that \cref{Upper Bound on Critical Threshold}, indicates the existence of a constant $\gamma$ such that for the threshold $\gamma/nk$, our test statistic $T$ exhibits a critical threshold of $O(1/\sqrt{nk})$.
+Recall that \cref{Upper Bound on Critical Threshold} indicates the existence of a constant $\gamma$ such that we threshold our test statistic $T$ at the value {$\gamma/nk$}.
 However, the precise value of $\gamma$ necessary to decide between hypotheses $H_0$ or $H_1$ is unknown.
 The worst-case constants calculated from the various constants appearing in the analysis may be too large for a smaller $n$ or $k$ (say $n=10$, etc.).
 Furthermore, this ambiguity may become more profound when the number of comparisons $k_{ij}$ are not the same across all pairs, a common scenario in practice.
 To address this challenge, we propose two different techniques for selecting the threshold.

 \textbf{Empirical Quantile Approach:} In this technique, we randomly generate multiple BTL models with their skill scores $\alpha \in \R^n_+$ selected at random (such that $\max_{i \in [n]} \alpha_i/\min_{j \in [n]} \alpha_j $ is bounded above by some constant).
 For each model, we generate an equivalent set of synthetic comparisons $k_{ij}$ by independently sampling binomial random variables $\{Z_{ij} \sim \text{Bin}(k_{ij},\alpha_j/(\alpha_i + \alpha_j) )\}_{(i,j) \in \calE}$, matching the original data, and compute the corresponding test statistic $T$.
 By repeating this process a sufficient number of times, we build a distribution of test statistics.
 From this distribution, we extract the $95\%$ percentile value (or $0.95$ quantile) to determine our empirical threshold.